Angelyne (miniseries): Reception

-The review aggregator website Rotten Tomatoes reported a 86% approval rating based on 21 critic reviews, with an average rating of 8.7/10.
+The review aggregator website Rotten Tomatoes reported an 86% approval rating based on 21 critic reviews, with an average rating of 8.7/10.
 The website's critics consensus reads, "Emmy Rossum brings remarkable depth to a cipher in Angelyne, a glitzy look at fame for fame's sake where the inscrutability is the point."
 Metacritic, which uses a weighted average, assigned a score of 74 out of 100 based on 15 critic reviews, indicating "generally favorable reviews".